RECETOX/RIAssigner/README.md

 To compute this index, a set of reference compounds - often an inert alkane series - is analyzed as part of the batch (on the same column).
 The retention index of the alkanes are fixed (carbon number x 100) and any query compounds can be assigned a retention index depending on its retention time.
 This can be done via piece wise linear interpolation or other mathematical methods.

+If you use this software, please cite our paper!

+Hecht et al., (2022).
+RIAssigner: A package for gas chromatographic retention index calculation.
+Journal of Open Source Software, 7(75), 4337, https://doi.org/10.21105/joss.04337

 ## Installation